lizschley/number_six/scripts/documentation/update_process.md

 ## Creates and Updates in Production
 I have lots of plans to automate this, but for now there are no real pain points.
 Once the process is no longer new, the exact automation needed will become clear.
 ### Step One
-This is the data retrieval step and there is input data designed for updating production: [retrieval based on updated date](https://github.com/lizschley/number_six/blob/develop/data/data_for_updates/dev_input_step_one/save/num_days_before.json).
+This is the data retrieval step and, it only gets run in development.
+If the data is being used to update production, the [retrieval](https://github.com/lizschley/number_six/blob/develop/data/data_for_updates/dev_input_step_one/save/num_days_before.json) is generally based on updated date.
 It can be changed to hours.
-Any of the standard data retrieval inputs will work, however, as long as you get the related data.
-To do this, use the for_prod parameter when retrieving data to update production (see the db_updater scripts for usage) In Step One this does two things:
+Any of the standard data retrieval inputs will work, however, as long as you use the for_prod parameter (See [db_updater_s1](https://github.com/lizschley/number_six/blob/develop/scripts/db_updater_s1.py) for usage.)
+In Step One this does two things:
 1. Names the input file correctly
 2. Creates a lookup table that associates a given development id to the unique key for the corresponding record.
 Usually these are slugs, but for paragraphs, we use a guid.
 This is vital information when creating new association.
 ### Step Two - always skip when updating production
 ### Step Three
 [db_updater_s3](https://github.com/lizschley/number_six/blob/develop/scripts/db_updater_s3.py) can be run in development or in production.
 If it is in the production environment, using the for_prod argument will raise an error.
-In step three, the for_prod variable is for testing production code in a test environment.
+In step three, the for_prod argument is only for testing production code in the test or development environment.

 For the production environment (and non-production with for_prod argument (testing only)):
 1. Input data will be in [<PROD_INPUT_JSON>](https://github.com/lizschley/number_six/blob/develop/constants/scripts.py).